What is the Difference Between Half Wave and Full Wave LED Christmas Lights?

 Half-wave lights are designed to cycle on and off 60 times per second.
 And full-wave lights cycle on and off twice as fast - 120 times per second.

 OK - full-wave lights are on twice as long per second as half-wave lights.
 But does it matter?
 Should you be concerned about whether the lights you purchase are half-wave or full-wave?

 The answer is - YES.

-The cycle speed of full wave lights - 120 times per second - is undetectable to human eyes.
-You could focus on a full wave bulb with the greatest of concentration, just trying to detect the cycling of the bulb.
+The cycle speed of full-wave lights - 120 times per second - is undetectable to human eyes.
+You could focus on a full-wave bulb with the greatest concentration, just trying to detect the cycling of the bulb.
 But try as you might, you wouldn't stand a chance.
 The cycle speed is just too fast to be noticeable to humans.

 Which Should YOU Buy?